 Ray reported live from Cleveland during the Republican National Convention.
 He also accompanied local veterans on the "Honor Flight" to Washington, DC, for an emotional visit to the National World War II Memorial.

 *Prior to joining ABC 7 in 2013, Ray was Co-Anchor of "Good Day Tampa Bay Weekends" on Fox 13 News in Tampa.
 He was also the Sarasota/Bradenton Bureau Chief, covering a 5-county region south of the Sunshine Skyway.

 *Ray anchored the 5, 6 & 11pm news on WTVR-TV in Richmond, Virginia.
 He covered a Presidential Debate in North Carolina and the subsequent Inauguration on Capitol Hill.
 On 9/11, Ray was on-the-air 15 hours, later doing a series of reports from Ground Zero and hosting an award-winning anniversary special.
 He also covered a Richmond-based case in the U.S. Supreme Court.

-In 2016, Ray's high school in Buffalo, St. Joseph's Collegiate Institute, inducted Ray into its Liberal Arts "Wall of Honor."
+Ray's high school in Buffalo, St. Joseph's Collegiate Institute, inducted Ray into its Liberal Arts "Wall of Honor."

 Over the years, Ray was the Florida correspondent on a national tennis show, co-authored a book on media skills, and was published over 100 times in several regional and national magazines as a travel writer.

 Ray is very active in the Suncoast community, serving as an emcee for a variety of nonprofit events and galas around the area.
 He has been on a number of nonprofit boards--and was a two-time President of the Broadcasters Club of Florida.
 Play Sarasota Magazine listed Ray among the "Most Influential People in Sarasota area Tennis."